 The majority of spring 2021 courses for graduate and undergraduate students will be presented in a virtual format.
 Certain graduate programs may hold discipline-specific in-person classes.
 If your program is holding in-person courses, you will receive communication directly from that program.
 Some instructors may require all students to attend or log in to live class sessions.
 Others may record their lectures and allow attendees to watch at any time.

-GW Libraries will continue to provide the services and resources for students, faculty and staff, needed to support research and virtual learning.
+GW Libraries will continue to provide the services and resources students, faculty and staff need to support research and virtual learning.

 How can I learn to succeed in virtual classes?

 While some students enjoy the online format, others may feel that online learning is more difficult or just not for them.
 Much like with classroom learning, virtual learning requires a specific set of skills to be successful.
 Even if you didn’t master those skills in earlier classroom experiences, you can be successful in virtual learning with a little guidance.

 Academic Commons has a range of videos to help students establish a foundation for success in online classes.
 These include: Preparing for Your Online Class, Getting Organized During Virtual Learning, Staying Motivated During Virtual Learning, Common Online Course Assignments, and Overcoming Common Mistakes in Virtual Learning.

 Academic Commons is also offering a series of live workshops on virtual learning, including: Learning in a New Academic Environment: How to Succeed in Your Online Classes and How to Communicate with Your Professors and Participate in Online Classes.

 Visit AcademicCommons.gwu.edu for additional resources and assistance with virtual learning.

 What technology do I need to attend remote sessions?